-The problems faced by students in reading been wellcomprehension activities have documented in several journal publications.
+The problems faced by students in reading comprehension activities have been welldocumented in several journal publications.
 Numerous studies have been conducted concerning reading comprehension and some investigated reading comprehension difficulties (Kozminsky and Graetz, 1986), other studied intervention for reading comprehension teaching (Woolley, 2008).
-Other studies investigated reading strategies to be implemented by students (Muijselaar et al., 2017), studied on measuring reading some comprehension (Fletcher, 2009).
+Other studies investigated reading strategies to be implemented by students (Muijselaar et al., 2017), and some studied on measuring reading comprehension (Fletcher, 2009).
 Other issues to consider when it comes to reading comprehension is summarizing ability.
 Studies on summarizing have been investigated by various scholars.
 Summarizing boosts students reading comprehension (Bensousan and Kreindler, 1990), teaching summarizing can be delivered in cooperative learning among students to perform summarizing activity (Olson and Valeri-Gold, 1991).